This post may include affiliate links that earn us a small commission.

 You can refrigerate them for up to 3 days.

-To freeze the chicken, cling wrap the pieces individually (so that they don’t stick because of the sauce).
+To freeze the chicken, cling wrap the pieces individually (so they don’t stick because of the sauce).
 It would be difficult to separate them later if they stick together.
-Put the wrapped pieces in a zip-lock bag and you can leave it frozen up to 3 months.
+Put the wrapped pieces in a zip-lock bag, leaving it frozen for up to 3 months.

 When it is time to serve the chicken, take them out of the fridge and leave it aside to thaw.
-Once the chicken comes to room temperature, reheat it in the microwave until it gets warm.
+Once the chicken reaches room temperature, reheat it in the microwave until it gets warm.

 What to serve with baked BBQ chicken?

-BBQ chicken goes well with a salad or mashed potatoes or crispy potatoes.
+Baked BBQ chicken with a flavorful spice rub and slathered in bbq sauce goes well with several sides.
 Here are a few serving suggestions

 Best BBQ Chicken in Oven